 SCORING CRITERIA FOR PROPOSALS Criteria Points Relevance to state research needs Demonstrates that the project will address either 1) a research objective identified in the RFP or 2) a different state need for scientific information within the same topic.
-Methodology and workplan Is consistent with the best available science.
-Applicant demonstrates how relevant science proposed is up-to-date and appropriate for the specific topic, as well as the feasibility of the proposed work. • Scientific and technical merit (47 points) • Scientific need and potential contribution identified • Goals and objectives clearly stated • Methodology well described and has high likelihood of generating appropriate data • Participants' contributions well defined • Feasible workplan (10 points) 57 Relevant experience conducting research of a similar nature and scale 10 Dissemination plan Budget and justification Project completion is feasible with the budget requested Total possible points
+20 Methodology and workplan Is consistent with the best available science.
+Applicant demonstrates how relevant science proposed is up-to-date and appropriate for the specific topic, as well as the feasibility of the proposed work. • Scientific and technical merit (50 points) • Scientific need and potential contribution identified • Goals and objectives clearly stated • Methodology well described and has high likelihood of generating appropriate data • Participants' contributions well defined • Feasible workplan (10 points) 60 Relevant experience conducting research of a similar nature and scale 10 Budget and justification Project completion is feasible in the timeframe and with the budget requested 10 Total possible points 100